Sqaard/RL-based-Feature-Ablation/README.md

 This repository forms the **validated core AI engine** for the financial co-pilot.
 The immediate next steps are:

-1.  **Implement Robust Validation:** Integrate a validation dataset and early stopping to automatically find the optimal training checkpoint and prevent overfitting.
-2.  **Build the Personalization Layer:** Develop the interface to map user risk profiles (e.g., "Conservative", "Balanced Growth", "Aggressive") to specific RL agent configurations (e.g., risk aversion parameter `λ`, target volatility `σ_tgt`).
+-  **Build the Personalization Layer:** Develop the interface to map user risk profiles (e.g., "Conservative", "Balanced Growth", "Aggressive") to specific RL agent configurations (e.g., risk aversion parameter `λ`, target volatility `σ_tgt`)
-3.  **Develop API Integration:** Refactor the architecture into a modular system ready to connect to live brokerage APIs (e.g., Tinkoff Invest API) for paper and live trading.
+-  **Develop API Integration:** Refactor the architecture into a modular system ready to connect to live brokerage APIs (e.g., Tinkoff Invest API) for paper and live trading.

 ---